 Omega-3s are types of polyunsaturated fats your body needs to function at its best.

-There are three main types of omega-3 fats:
+The three main types of omega-3 fats are:

 - docosahexaenoic acid (DHA)

 ALA can be used as is for energy.
 But your body has to convert it into DHA and EPA before it can be helpful for other important functions.

 DHA and EPA have a *lot* of other important jobs to do, including:

 - regulating inflammation levels

 FYI: Even though your body can turn ALA into DHA and EPA, the conversion rate is very low.
 Only 0.5 to 5 percent of ALA converts into DHA, and 5 to 8 percent converts into EPA.

 Try to get enough DHA and EPA directly through food or with a supplement.

 Studies have shown that DHA and EPA supplements can benefit your health in a bunch of ways.